Hitman (2016 video game): Design

+The team spent time into designing "believable everyday life" to ensure that players feel immersed in a level.
+According to the team, the team relied heavily on subtle environmental storytelling.
+For instance, IO's artists were instructed to write a short story for each hotel room in the Bangkok level, and tell the story using only "set dressings", how objects are placed in an environment, to indicate the personality or the circumstance of the room occupant.
 The team incorporated a concept known as "social stealth", in which players are expected to conform to social norms and abide by the rules in a particular setting or context to blend in.
+The team was inspired by sociology theories by Pierre Bourdieu, who proposed that different social spaces carry different rules, and Erving Goffman, who proposed that human behaviours will change depending on different social states and settings.
 Each area in a map is considered to be a microbiome that informs players the way they should act.
-In each level, the team balanced the proportion of public and private spaces.
-Players are able to freely walk around in public spaces without restrictions, which enables them to understand the "feel" of the level and discover mission opportunities.
-There are two types of private spaces; professional spaces that often requires a disguise and personal spaces in which the target can be alone.
+At each level, the team balanced the proportion of public and private spaces.
+Players are able to freely walk around in public spaces without restrictions, which enables them to understand the "feel" of the level and discover mission opportunities, although there are certain public settings with implied social rules.
+The developers use these to teach players the basics of social stealth and the rules of trespassing without punishing players with gameplay penalties.
+There are two types of private spaces; professional spaces that often require a disguise and personal spaces in which the target can be alone.
+Private areas usually have distinct art assets to contrast them with public spaces, rewarding player's exploration and curiosity.
 The AI of targets displays two types of behaviour; some will roam around the map and others will station themselves in a private space that is off-limits to the player.
 This helped diversify the gameplay loop by encouraging different playstyles.
 According to the team, the first type of target encourages players to follow them and observe their behaviour and patterns while the latter type prompts players to find ways to infiltrate a setting or gain access to previously restricted areas.